Mercedes targets evolution rather than revolution in self-driving car push

 The new Tesla system forces customers to take responsibility for any crash.

-Mercedes-Benz started using camera-based systems in 2009, offering traffic-light recognition and lane-keeping assistance systems, switching to stereo cameras in 2013, to add depth of field and pedestrian recognition for emergency braking functions.
+Mercedes-Benz started using camera-based systems in 2009, offering traffic light recognition and lane-keeping assistance systems.
+It switched to stereo cameras in 2013 to add depth of field and pedestrian recognition for emergency braking functions.

-It was on a joint development project between the Tesla Model S and the Mercedes-Benz electric B-Class that Tesla’s CEO, Elon Musk, learned about camera and radar-based assistance systems, senior engineers familiar with the project told Reuters.
+It was on a joint development project between the Tesla Model S and the Mercedes-Benz electric B-Class that Tesla CEO Elon Musk learned about camera- and radar-based assistance systems, senior engineers familiar with the project told Reuters.

-Mercedes plans to launch Drive Pilot next year and is pitching it as an evolution of its Distronic system, launched in 2013, which uses cameras and radar to keep cars in lane and at a distance to the car in front.
+Mercedes plans to launch Drive Pilot next year and is pitching it as an evolution of its Distronic system, launched in 2013, which uses cameras and radar to keep cars in lane and a proper distance from the car in front.

-Drive Pilot will add a new sensor: Lidar, to cross-reference data gathered by radar, ultrasonic sensors, high-definition mapping, radar and cameras.
+Drive Pilot will add a new lidar sensor to cross-reference data gathered by radar, ultrasonic sensors, high-definition mapping, radar, and cameras.

 “It is a paradigm change from Distronic, but it is a strategic evolution.
-For us this is the logical next step and it is not shooting for the moon,” said Michael Decker, manager of automated driving at Mercedes-Benz Cars, while standing on the sidelines of the company’s testing campus in Immendingen, where the Mercedes hones autonomous driving systems.
+For us, this is the logical next step, and it is not shooting for the moon,” Michael Decker, manager of automated driving at Mercedes-Benz Cars, said while standing on the sidelines of the company’s testing campus in Immendingen, where the Mercedes hones autonomous driving systems.

-Decker, behind the wheel of the new S-Class, drives the car on to a stretch of road mocked up to replicate an autobahn and selects Drive Pilot.
+Decker, behind the wheel of the new S-Class, drives the car onto a stretch of road mocked up to replicate an autobahn and selects Drive Pilot.
 The car glides seamlessly, providing gentle braking and steering inputs to keep its place in moving traffic.

 “I spend most of my time dealing with edge cases, those special situations that we need to have under control,” he said.
-The Mercedes Drive Pilot will only work at up to 60 kilometers an hour, and reach higher speeds once the legal framework allows.
+The Mercedes Drive Pilot will only work at up to 60 kilometers an hour and will reach higher speeds once the legal framework allows.

-It will function only on highways in Germany from mid-next year onward, if a new law is passed.
+It will function only on highways in Germany from mid-2021, if a new law is passed.

 “If the car crosses the border into France, it will disengage, because we use high-definition mapping as one of our validation systems, and France has not created the legal framework for allowing this system to operate,” Decker said.